Many people experience leg pain.

 They commonly develop in your leg muscles, especially your calves.

-They can even make walking difficult, temporarily.
+They can even make walking temporarily more difficult.

 How Does It Feel?